trebco/astro-collection-search/README.md

 When you rebuild your site, it will build a search index from your collections.
 Then you can call a `Search` function from client-side script to do full-text search.

-Searching happens in a worker, so it won't block the main thread.

-## Example site

-Here's an example site based on the default Astro blog template:

-[TODO]

 ## Install